Sable Colby: Characterization

 Jasper Rees of The Telegraph wrote in 2016 that "Stephanie Beacham will forever be known as blow-dried, shoulder-padded vamp Sable Colby".
 Barbara Holsopple of The Pittsburgh Press called Sable "scheming" and "smarmy", noting that Jason's wife is ruffled by his sister Constance Colby's (Barbara Stanwyck) bestowal of her company shares on her nephew Jeff (John James) rather than to Jason and Sable's three children.
 David Wallace of People described Sable as "wily", and recounted how Sable deals with Constance by first trying to have her declared incompetent and then by sabotaging her horse's saddle.
 Dynasty co-creator Esther Shapiro said of Beacham, "We loved her patrician quality.
 Despite Sable's seamy side, you understand why a major tycoon would stay married to her."
 Wallace dubbed Beacham "the show's real fire", and wrote that she "might just be the one to show Joan Collins the real meaning of she-deviltry."
 In February 1986, Beacham said that a confrontation between Sable and her cousin Alexis (Collins) might be "jolly good fun."
 Beacham commented in 2012 that she and Collins "felt we represented the Eighties."

 Beacham said of Sable, "When she gets cross, frightful things can happen...I've allowed Sable to get more and more neurotic...she's such a terror."
 Beacham agreed it could be a challenge playing someone with so much emotion, but called Sable "a nearly three-dimensional human being".

 Storylines

 Dynasty season six

 The Colbys of Los Angeles come to Denver to celebrate a new business venture with oil tycoon Blake Carrington (John Forsythe) in the 1985 Dynasty episodes "The Titans - Parts 1 and 2".
-Sable is the wife of mogul Jason Colby, and the mother of his three children Miles (Maxwell Caulfield), Monica (Tracy Scoggins), and Bliss (Claire Yarlett).
+Sable is married to mogul Jason Colby, and the mother of their three children: Miles (Maxwell Caulfield), Monica (Tracy Scoggins), and Bliss (Claire Yarlett).